 Let’s break down the hidden costs of bad communication and how to avoid them.

-The Costs of Poor Communication Manifest in Many Ways
+The Hidden Business Costs of Poor Team Communication

 Field teams rely on the office for job updates, client information, and scheduling changes.
 If those updates don’t get relayed quickly and clearly, the result is often wasted trips, idle time, or jobs that need to be redone.